ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/ballerina-streaming-reference.md

 #### Order By

-Order By allows you to order the aggregated result in ascending and/or descending order based on specified attributes.
+The `order by` clause allows you to order the aggregated result in ascending and/or descending order based on specified attributes.
 By default ordering will be done in ascending manner.
-User can use 'descending' keyword to order in descending manner.
+User can use `descending` keyword to order in descending manner.

 ###### Syntax

-The syntax for the Order By clause is as follows:
+The syntax for the `order by` clause is as follows:

 ```ballerina
 from <input stream> window <window name>( ... )